 Pain management during labor: You should consider what you would like for pain management.
 If you are going to go "all natural" without any pain medication, consider taking a childbirth class.
 Consider writing up a birth plan ("birth wishes").
 We are happy to accommodate your wishes regarding intermittent monitoring and moving around during labor as long as baby looks fine on the monitor.
 You always have the option of an epidural.
 An epidural is a catheter placed in your lower back that delivers continuous pain medication.
 The medication does not get to the baby or affect the baby in any way.
 The medication lasts through delivery and any repair that is necessary.
 Mercy has an anesthesiologist dedicated to Labor and Delivery available 24-hours a day, so the epidural always is available.
 There might be a wait if the anesthesiologist is in a C-section, so don't wait until you cannot take the pain to ask for an epidural.
-Once you ask for an epidural, it takes about 25 minutes to get enough IV fluids in so that you can get the epidural.
 It is only "too late" for an epidural when the baby's head is out, so it is fine to wait and see how it goes.